-res age Eve pre Co ass Wo for env infe For inv Ras me Pro determining whether impacts to agricultural ources are significant environmental effects, lead encies may refer to the California Agricultural Land aluation and Site Assessment Model (1997) apared by the California Department of enservation as an optional model to use in sessing impacts on agriculture and farmland.
-For each resources, including timberland, are significant vironmental effects, lead agencies may refer to enservation compiled by the California Department of enservy and Fire Protection regarding the state's entory of forest land, including the Forest and the Assessment Project and the Forest Legacy sessment project; and the forest carbon assurement methodology provided in the Forest land.
+res age Eva pre Coi ass Wo ford env info For inv Rai Ass me Pro determining whether impacts to agricultural cources are significant environmental effects, lead encies may refer to the California Agricultural Land aluation and Site Assessment Model (1997) pared by the California Department of inservation as an optional model to use in essing impacts on agriculture and farmland.
+In the project.
+In determining whether impacts to est resources, including timberland, are significant vironmental effects, lead agencies may refer to invarion compiled by the California Department of the estry and Fire Protection regarding the state's entory of forest land, including the Forest and inge Assessment Project and the Forest Legacy sessment project; and the forest carbon assurement methodology provided in the Forest tocols adopted by the California Air Resources and.
 Would the project: Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact 1.
-Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? x 2.
-Conflict with existing zoning for agricultural use, or a Williamson Act contract? Х 3.
-Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined in Public Resources Code section 4526)?
-00 х 4.
-Result in the loss of forest land or conversion of forest land to non-forest use? Х 5.
-Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? x
+Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
+X 2.
+Conflict with existing zoning for agricultural use, or a Williamson Act contract? х 3.
+Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220(g)) or timberland (as defined in Public Resources Code section 4526)? х 4.
+Result in the loss of forest land or conversion of forest land to non-forest use? х 5.
+Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+X